Applying Step-by-Step K – 12th

 Step 2: Tour the School

-Join our Admissions Director for a School Tour, Open House, or Information Session as part of our 2022-23 Admission Program.
+Join our Admissions Director for a School Tour, Open House, or Information Session.
 Both in-person and virtual opportunities will be available.

 Rsvps for our group Open House and Meet the Teacher virtual gatherings will open in early January 2023.

 Step 3: Apply

 If you like what you saw and heard on the tour or in a group format presentation, then by all means apply!
-Our application can be filled out in Adobe Acrobat, digitally signed, and emailed back to us.
+Our application can be filled out in Adobe Acrobat, digitally signed, scanned and emailed back to us.
 If your child was waitlisted in the current year, please be sure to inform Kristin Harkey, Admissions Director that you specifically want your child’s application to be reviewed for next year’s seats.

 Please pay the $75 non-refundable application fee using this PayPal link (you may pay for all student application fees at once even if they are for the K-12 program).
 In Odyssey’s work to become an equitable learning environment, in some circumstances we waive this fee.
 Please contact Odyssey’s Admissions Director to learn more.

 Step 4: Student Visits